 If this happens to you, do not panic.
 Wait for 10-15 minutes first to see if the ATM spits your card out.
 If it does not then record the time and the location of the ATM.
 Also, take photos of the ATM including any registration numbers or other unique identifiers on the ATM.

 Next, call your bank and explain the situation.
 Most will have 24/7 support.
 They will be able to freeze your card and may be able to send you a new card (Most digital banks will allow you to cancel cards on their phone apps and can also send you replacement cards for a fee.
 Revolut even has an express delivery option for some countries).
-Hopefully you will have another card you can use in the meantime.
+To reduce stress and to prevent your holiday from being ruined it is always worth including a back up card when you pack for your Europe trips.
 Otherwise you may need to make some changes to your travel plans while you wait for a new card.